-The definition of "quorum" does not include a meeting of two elected officials by themselves when no action is taken on a subject over which these officials have jurisdiction or advisory power. (§ 52-4-103(11)(b)).
+The definition of "quorum" does not include a meeting of two elected officials by themselves when no formal or informal action is taken. (\S 52-4-103(11)(b)).

 III.
 CONVENING A MEETING WHICH IS OPEN TO THE PUBLIC

 A. "Public Meeting" Does Not Require Public Participation